nehashaikh1812/Identification-of-Personal-Loan-Acceptors-R/README.md

 Credit Card- Coded as 1 if customer uses credit card issued by Universal Bank

+I partitioned the data into training (3000 records) and test (2000 records) sets.

 If we look at the summary of the logistic regression model, where the independent varibales are all the features described above, and the target variable is whether or not the customer will accept a personal loan offer ( 1: accept 0: reject), we find that there are 7 attributes that are statistically significant in the order - Income, Family size, Education level(graduate), Education level(professional), credit card average, CD Account and Credit Card.